-The draft resolution in blue, which was proposed by France, renews EUFOR ALTHEA’s authorisation for a period of one year.
-It consists of the key operative paragraphs contained in resolution 2549 of 5 November 2020, without adding any new elements.
+The draft resolution in blue, which was prepared by Ireland, renews EUFOR ALTHEA’s authorisation for a period of one year.
+It consists of the same key operative paragraphs contained in resolution 2604 of 3 November 2021—which most recently renewed the force’s authorisation—without adding any new elements.

 Following bilateral discussions with Council members, on 21 October Ireland placed a draft resolution under silence until 25 October.
 After passing the silence procedure, the draft was put in blue on 28 October.
 It appears that the decision to pursue a straightforward renewal of EUFOR ALTHEA’s authorisation was driven by a desire to minimise disagreements between Council members.

 The negotiations on resolution 2604 (2021) were difficult, owing to disagreements over the appointment process of the current High Representative.
 Russia objected to Schmidt’s appointment in 2021, maintaining that the decision lacked the endorsement of the Security Council.
 Following the vote, several Council members, including Norway and Estonia, expressed regret that the Security Council had failed to adopt a more substantial resolution.
 Russia described support for EUFOR ALTHEA’s mandate renewal as the only “common denominator” among Council members on the issue of BiH.
 (For background, see our 2 November 2021 What’s in Blue story.)